Category Archives: Japanese Royals

 Under the 1889 Imperial Household Law, a female member of the Imperial Family, who married a commoner was excluded from membership in the Imperial Family.
 However, she could have been allowed, by special grace of the Emperor to retain her Imperial title.

-Under the 1947 Imperial House Law, Imperial princesses similarly would lose their status as Imperial Family members and their Imperial title if they marry outside the Imperial Family.
+Under the 1947 Imperial House Law, Imperial princesses similarly would lose their status as Imperial Family members and their Imperial title if they married outside the Imperial Family.
 However, there is no provision to retain the Imperial title with the Emperor’s permission as in the 1889 Imperial House Law.
 Losing imperial status, in particular, seems quite unfair.
-Prior to the 1947 Imperial House Law, princesses could marry princes from collateral branches and retain their position in the Imperial Family.
+Before the 1947 Imperial House Law, princesses could marry princes from collateral branches and retain their position in the Imperial Family.
 With the elimination of collateral branches, princesses would have to marry their cousins to retain their status.

 In addition, it seems ironic that a princess who cannot succeed to the throne, whose children will not be princes and princess, and whose children cannot succeed to the throne, loses her Imperial status if she marries a commoner when a prince who is in the line of succession, whose children will be princes and princesses and whose sons will be in the line of succession, can marry a commoner and retain his Imperial status.